Walang Hanggan (2012 TV series): Ratings

-The series' premiere drew in an impressive 32.1% in the 9:15 PM timeslot.
-Because of its consistent high ratings, the show was moved to an earlier timeslot at 8:15 PM where it continued to record stellar ratings.
-The series finale episode on October 26, 2012, drew in a record-breaking 45.4% nationwide audience share, topping its previous all-time highest rating of 44.7%.
-The drama also captivated the viewers and netizens on social networking sites, becoming the most talked-about topic online.
-The drama's title was the number one worldwide trending topic on Twitter during the airing of its final episode.
+The series' premiere night drew with a 32.1% rating in its timeslot.
+The drama become the most talked-about topic online.
 According to a release from Kantar Media-TNS data, Walang Hanggan is the only Filipino drama of 2012 to have surpassed the 40% margin, registering a 41% ratings share on May 23, followed by 41.4% on June 15, and 44.7% on June 29.
+The series finale episode on October 26, 2012 drew a 45.4% nationwide audience share, becoming the country's second highest-rated final episode of all time since Philippine television switched to a nationwide TV ratings system in 2009.